mlysy/rodeo/docs/examples/tutorial.md

 prior_weight, prior_var = ibm_init(dt, n_deriv_prior, sigma)
 ```

 One of the key steps in the probabilisitc solver is the interrogation step.
-We offer several choices for this task: `interrogate_schober` by [Schober et al (2019)](http://link.springer.com/10.1007/s11222-017-9798-7), `interrogate_chkrebtii` by [Chkrebtii et al (2016)](https://projecteuclid.org/euclid.ba/1473276259), `interrogate_rodeo` which is a mix of the two, and `interrogate_tronarp` by [Tronarp et al (2018)](http://arxiv.org/abs/1810.03440).
+We offer several choices for this task: `interrogate_schober` by [Schober et al (2019)](http://link.springer.com/10.1007/s11222-017-9798-7), `interrogate_chkrebtii` by [Chkrebtii et al (2016)](https://projecteuclid.org/euclid.ba/1473276259), `interrogate_rodeo` which is a mix of the two, and `interrogate_kramer` by [Kramer et al (2021)](https://doi.org/10.48550/arXiv.2110.11812).

 - `interrogate_schober` is the simplest and fastest.
 - `interrogate_chkrebtii` is a Monte Carlo method that returns a non-deterministic output which does not assume zero variance like [Schober et al (2019)](http://link.springer.com/10.1007/s11222-017-9798-7) and [Tronarp et al (2018)](http://arxiv.org/abs/1810.03440).
-- `interrogate_rodeo` combines the zeroth order Taylor expansion of [Schober et al (2019)](http://link.springer.com/10.1007/s11222-017-9798-7) and the variance of [Chkrebtii et al (2016)](https://projecteuclid.org/euclid.ba/1473276259).
-- `interrogate_tronarp` is an extension to `interrogate_schober` where a first order Taylor approximation is used which has shown to have better numerical stability.
+- `interrogate_kramer` is an extension to `interrogate_schober` where a first order Taylor approximation is used which has shown to have better numerical stability.

-For simple problems such as this one, we recommend `interrogate_rodeo` because it is fast and accurate.
-For more complex ODEs, we recommend `interrogate_tronarp`.
-However, the best interrogation method may depend on your specific problem.
+We recommend `interrogate_kramer` for general problems.

 +++